 Consistent with legal precedent, the Appellate Division made no distinction between asbestos in talc and asbestos in other types of products in applying New Jersey law on a multitude of legal issues including the duty to warn.
 The opinion confirmed that, “[t]he asbestos claims asserted in this case fall within the ‘environment tort’ exception to the Product Liability Act.”
 Trial attorney for the Kaenzigs, Moshe Maimon, stressed that “the harm caused by asbestos-contaminated talc and consumer talcum powder products has long been overshadowed by the industrial disease aspect of asbestos.”

-Along with the Kaenzigs, in New Jersey, Moshe Maimon and Leah Kagan represent four other individuals diagnosed with mesothelioma as a result of exposure to asbestos from cosmetic talc, including a former Shulton Company employee, a former hairdresser who used Clubman talcum powder on her clients, and two women who used Desert Flower and Cashmere Bouquet – a talcum powder manufactured by Colgate-Palmolive Company utilizing the same source of contaminated talc Whittaker, Clark & Daniels, Inc., distributed to Shulton in Kaenzig.
+Along with the Kaenzigs, in New Jersey, Moshe Maimon represents four individuals diagnosed with mesothelioma as a result of exposure to asbestos from cosmetic talc, including a former Shulton Company employee, a former hairdresser who used Clubman talcum powder on her clients, and two women who used Desert Flower and Cashmere Bouquet – a talcum powder manufactured by Colgate-Palmolive Company utilizing the same source of contaminated talc Whittaker, Clark & Daniels, Inc., distributed to Shulton in Kaenzig.

-For more details about the trial, verdict, and appeal, contact Levy Konigsberg LLP New Jersey personal injury lawyers specializing in mesothelioma and consumer products liability Moshe Maimon and Leah Kagan at 1-800-988-8005.
+For more details about the trial, verdict, and appeal, contact Levy Konigsberg LLP New Jersey personal injury lawyers specializing in mesothelioma and consumer products liability Moshe Maimon and Amber Long at 1-800-988-8005.